mshanemc/einstein-ai/README.md

 ### Using Standard Models
 * For the food model, set the `Einstein Trained Model Id` to `FoodImageClassifier`
 * For the general model, set the `Einstein Trained Model Id` to `GeneralImageClassifier`

+### Fun things to do
+* be sure to walk around with Salesforce 1 attaching photos to a model of anything around.
+* Have Einstein idenfity dog breeds

 ### Known issues
 There's a button to kick off the model training, but it always seems to return a 403/forbidden.
 Kick off model training via Postman or similar API-calling tool.
 You can use the token from the model's Salesforce record page.